 “You have to have a passion for what you make and sell, so if your niche intersects with market appeal and profit, you have a home run,” he said.

-Once you've mapped out the basics, create your shop and make sure to stock it with as many items as you can to start.
-You'll want to appear professional, and only offering a few items might hurt your ratings.
+Once you’ve mapped out the basics, create your shop and make sure to stock it with as many items as you can to start.
+You’ll want to appear professional, and offering only a few items might hurt your ratings.

 Cordero recommends keeping your shop as full as possible, with at least 20 products.
 However, the process may take a while, so don’t fret if you only have a few items to start.
 Just keep adding as you go, as often as you can.

 “You want to treat your Etsy store as a brick-and-mortar shop,” he said.
 “You wouldn’t want to walk into a brick-and-mortar store and only see five items on the shelf.
 You want to be taken seriously.”